StrangeBeeCorp/docs/docs/thehive/setup/installation/upgrade-from-4.x.md

 ???
 Abstract "I'm using a cluster"
     This part only concerns **the first node**, the one that will be started to perform the database and index upgrade.

-This line should be added to the configuration file only while upgrading to version 5, and removed later on.
+These lines should be added to the configuration file only while upgrading to version 5, and removed later on.

 ```
 db.janusgraph.index.search.elasticsearch.bulk-refresh = false
+db.janusgraph.forceDropAndRebuildIndex = true
 ```

 ### Install TheHive